xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/index.md

   - /products/products/adding_products.md
   - /products/products/managing_products/adding_products.html
 ---
+There are multiple ways to add products to your store - you can use the built-in add/edit tool to manually create products in the store admin area, upload products in bulk using a CSV-formatted file, or use an app or the API to [migrate](https://kb.x-cart.com/general_setup/migration/getting_started_with_store_migration.html#step-2-data-migration-with-a-store-migration-app "Adding Products") your product catalog from another platform.

-This guide provides information on how to add products to your store manually one by one.
+This guide covers the basics of how to create a product in the store admin area manually.

 {% note info %}
-If you need to add products in bulk use the {% link "Import" ref_TANvG2De %} tool.
+If you're interested in creating a product through an imported spreadsheet, please refer to {% link "Import-Export" ref_TANvG2De %}.
 {% endnote %}

 {% toc %}

-More info on the product details you can define for a product can be found in the guides below:
+To create a product it's enough to spesify its name only.
+The rest of the product details can be configured later on if required:

 *  {% link "Product Details" ref_2D8wAeXP %}
 *  {% link "Advanced Product Details" ref_2kV8GKN7 %}